Found objects: Laboratory slabs [2007]

 The rising motion is neutralised by the downwards push.

-A sensation of balance can be experienced.
+A sense of balance can be felt between extremes.

 Other movements explored are opening the chest,